dgkf/R/README.md

 kws <- (na, null, inf, true, false)
 ```

+There are plenty of more substantial [changes being considered](https://github.com/dgkf/R/issues?q=is%3Aissue+is%3Aopen+label%3Ameta-proposal).
+If you enjoy mulling over the direction of syntax and features, feel
+free to join the conversation.

 ## Why

 This project is primarily a personal exploration into language design.